The most valuable skill in the world is learning how to become a respected thought leader.

 Let's continue with the previous example of AI prompt engineering.

-At first glance, learning can seem very difficult and overwhelming, especially if you don’t have much experience with programming.
+At first glance, learning it can seem very difficult and overwhelming, especially if you don't have much experience with programming.
 But if you start with something manageable, such as following a tutorial, you may soon get the hang of it.

 As you get better, you can move on to more challenging tasks, such as experimenting with different language models.
-And if you keep practicing, you might feel like you’re “in the zone”, where you’re so engrossed in the task that you lose track of time.
+And if you keep practicing, you might feel like you're in the zone, where you're so engrossed in the task that you lose track of time.

-This is the state of flow – the moment when the challenge of what you are doing perfectly matches your abilities.
-And when you’re in flow, you experience a sense of satisfaction and happiness that comes from doing something really well.
+This is the state of flow - this is the moment when the challenge of what you are doing perfectly matches your abilities.
+And when you're in flow, you experience a sense of satisfaction and happiness that comes from doing something really well.
 By forcing yourself to learn this new skill, you grow and achieve something that makes you feel good.
 Getting better in some areas, becoming a true thought leader, is a pretty sure strategy for personal happiness.

-When we approach learning by strategically choosing our profession and our daily work, we are more likely to become competent, effective and fulfilled in what we do.
+When we approach learning by strategically choosing our profession and daily work, we are more likely to become competent, effective and fulfilled in what we do.

-We are becoming thought leaders.
+We become thought leaders.

 And 70% of people will not embark on this journey.
 Because learning creates resistance.
 And that is unpleasant.